Disco: Nightclubs

 By the late 1970s, most major US cities had thriving disco club scenes.
-The largest scenes were most notably in New York City but also in Philadelphia, San Francisco, Miami, and Washington, D.C.
+The largest scenes were most notably in New York City but also in Philadelphia, Baltimore, San Francisco, Miami, and Washington, D.C.
 The scene was centered on discotheques, nightclubs and private loft parties.

-In the 1970s, notable discos included "Crisco Disco", "The Sanctuary", "Leviticus", "Studio 54", and "Paradise Garage" in New York, "Artemis" in Philadelphia, "Studio One" in Los Angeles, "Dugan's Bistro" in Chicago, and "The Library" in Atlanta.
+In the 1970s, notable discos included "Crisco Disco", "The Sanctuary", "Leviticus", "Studio 54", and "Paradise Garage" in New York, "Artemis" in Philadelphia,"Ordell's" in Baltimore,"Studio One" in Los Angeles, "Dugan's Bistro" in Chicago, and "The Library" in Atlanta.

 In the late 1970s, Studio 54 in Midtown Manhattan was arguably the best-known nightclub in the world.
 This club played a major formative role in the growth of disco music and nightclub culture in general.
 It was operated by Steve Rubell and Ian Schrager and was notorious for the hedonism that went on within: the balconies were known for sexual encounters and drug use was rampant.
 Its dance floor was decorated with an image of the "Man in the Moon" that included an animated cocaine spoon.

 The "Copacabana", another New York nightclub dating to the 1940s, had a revival in the late 1970s when it embraced disco; it would become the setting of a Barry Manilow song of the same name.

 In Washington, D.C., large disco clubs such as "The Pier" ("Pier 9") and "The Other Side", originally regarded exclusively as "gay bars", became particularly popular among the capital area's gay and straight college students in the late '70s.

 By 1979 there were 15,000-20,000 disco nightclubs in the US, many of them opening in suburban shopping centers, hotels, and restaurants.
 The 2001 Club franchises were the most prolific chain of disco clubs in the country.
 Although many other attempts were made to franchise disco clubs, 2001 was the only one to successfully do so in this time frame.